bregnery/bregnery.github.io/_docs/tutorials/FEWZtutorial.md

 ## Instructions

 All of the files necessary for compiling and using FEWZ are contained in my [GitHub Repository](https://github.com/bregnery/FEWZforHiggs2mumu), so first clone this repository.
-Please note that these are the files for the tutorial, an up-to-date version can be found on the
+Please note that the files in that repository are the programs for the tutorial and may be out-of-date.
-[FEWZ website](http://gate.hep.anl.gov/fpetriello/FEWZ.html).
+An up-to-date version of FEWZ can be found on the [FEWZ website](http://gate.hep.anl.gov/fpetriello/FEWZ.html).

 ```bash